Steve McMichael: Other endeavors

 On August 7, 2001, during the seventh-inning stretch of a game between the Chicago Cubs and the Colorado Rockies at Wrigley Field, McMichael, who was visiting the Cubs television booth, took a turn as the guest singer for "Take Me Out to the Ball Game".
 Earlier in the game in the bottom of the 6th inning, home plate umpire Ángel Hernández had controversially called Cubs infielder Ron Coomer out at the plate.
 Before singing Take Me Out to the Ball Game, McMichael announced to those in attendance over the PA system that he would "have some speaks" with Hernández after the game, presumably as a result of Hernández's call on Coomer.
 Crew chief Randy Marsh ordered McMichael to be ejected from the ballpark, and the umpires later received an apology for McMichael's conduct from then-Cubs general manager Andy MacPhail.

 On August 16, 2012, McMichael announced his intentions to run for mayor of Romeoville, Illinois.
 He lost the race to incumbent John Noak, garnering 39 percent of the vote.

-Personal life
+Personal life and death

 In 1985, McMichael married Debra Marshall.
-They divorced on October 12, 1998.

-On March 24, 2001, McMichael married Misty Davenport.
-On August 3, 2007, McMichael appeared as a guest on the Waddle & Silvy Show on ESPN 1000 and announced he is going to be a father with his wife.
-Their daughter Macy Dale McMichael was born at 4:12 pm on January 22, 2008.
+They divorced in 1998.
+McMichael married Misty Davenport on March 24, 2001.
+Their daughter, Macy Dale, was born in 2008.